 "Dayaal is my friend.
 And he gets the whole thing.
 It's his birthday."

-Vishnu ran to their room, hid the precious gift under his pillow, and was soon hard at work with the decorations.
+When she was impatient like this, drawn up to her full height of four-feet-three-inches, she looked commanding.
+"Yes, Ma," Vishnu uttered, as he ran to their room to hide the precious gift under his pillow.
+That done, he was soon hard at work with the decorations.

 When his father gave him a break, he sneaked back to the room and pulled the package out.
 Dayaal was in Dodji Aunty's room with Ma.
 Now was his chance.

 Holding the package behind his back, he tiptoed in till he was face to face with his playmate.
 Then, he flourished the gift with a 'ta da!'

 It was as he had pictured it.
 Dayaal's little fingers clasped the gift, pulled the slab out -- the little eyes gleamed as the shiny purple paper fell, in shreds on the floor.
 The mouth opened wide.

 Dayaal's cries mingled with Ma's, as she wiped the chocolate the boy had spat out.
 It took Vishnu a moment to realise what had happened, and he stood, frozen with horror.

 "Don't just look like that!"
 Ma admonished, her bangles jangling.
 "Wet this tissue and bring it before his new shirt has a permanent chocolate stain.
 What on earth did you give him?"

 Vishnu could have wet the tissue with his tears, but he ran to the bathroom and used the tap instead.
 When he returned, Ma was throwing the rest of the chocolate into the dustbin.
 "Oh, Mrs. Dodji should not see this.
 If you've made the child sick ... hurry, help me wipe this."